Never Trump movement: 2016 election impact

+2016 Electoral College

 After Trump won the election, two Electoral College electors launched an effort to convince fellow electors who were allocated to Trump to vote against him.

 On December 11, Jim Himes, a Democratic member of the House of Representatives, wrote on Twitter that the Electoral College should not elect Trump: "We're 5 wks from Inauguration & the President Elect is completely unhinged.
 The Electoral College must do what it was designed for".
 In a December 12 interview on CNN's New Day, Himes said he was troubled by several actions by the President-elect.
 The issue that "pushed [him] over the edge" was Trump's criticism of the CIA and the intelligence community.
 The Congressman did admit Trump won "fair and square", but he said that Trump proved himself unfit for public office.
 He cited the intentions behind the creation of the Electoral College and argued that it was created for an instance such as the election of Trump.

-In the end, efforts to persuade more electors to vote against Trump ultimately failed and Trump won 304 electors on December 19.
+In the end, efforts to persuade more electors to vote against Trump failed and Trump won 304 electors on December 19.
 Trump's electoral lead over Clinton even grew because a larger number of electors defected from her: Trump received 304 of his 306 pledged electors, Clinton 227 of her 232.

+Developments following the 2016 election

 In a National Review article titled "Never Trump Nevermore", Jonah Goldberg stated:

 I'm going to call 'em like I see 'em and wait and see if I was wrong about Trump. ...
 The thing is: Never Trump is over.
 Never Trump was about the GOP primary and the general election, not the presidency.
 The Left wants to claim it must be a permanent movement, denying the legitimacy of Trump's election forever, or we were never serious.
 Well, that's not what we—or at least I—signed up for. ...
 I'll say it again: I'm going to call 'em like I see 'em and wait and see if I was wrong about Trump.
 So far, I've said that most of his cabinet picks have been a pleasant and welcome surprise.
 But he's also done plenty of things that make me feel like I had him pegged all along.
 We only have one president at a time—and the guy isn't even president yet.
 I'll give him a chance.
 But I won't lie for him either.

-Since the election, other Republicans who had resisted Trump's candidacy, such as South Carolina Senator Lindsey Graham have since declared their support for his presidency.
-Since taking office, Trump's job approval among self-described Republicans has been consistently at or near 90 percent.
+After the election, other Republicans who had resisted Trump's candidacy, such as South Carolina Senator Lindsey Graham, declared their support for his presidency.
+As of February 2018, Trump's job approval among self-described Republicans was at or near 90 percent.